LenderPanel.com

 Where you are intent on holding the property as beneficial Tenants in Common in unequal shares, what is the split to be.
 For e.g. 50-50, or 60-40?

-Caveats to be read in supporting the above Hanley Economic Building Society transfer of equity information :
+Caveats to be read in in addition to the above Hanley Economic Building Society transfer of equity information :

 Tax and Legal

-There may be various tax and legal implications when transferring equity for your property.
+There are numerous potential tax and legal implications when transferring equity for your property.
 You should always seek the advice of a solicitor on the Hanley Economic Building Society conveyancing panel and accountant before transferring equity.

-Should the tenure of your property be leasehold, the lease may require that you obtain the consent of the freeholder.
-If such restrictions are not strictly observed you may be in violation of your covenants under the lease.
+If your property is leasehold, provisions in the lease may require that you obtain the consent of the landlord.
+If such conditions are not strictly observed you may be in breach of your covenants under the lease.
 This could trigger the freeholder taking enforcement action against you.

 Indemnity Insurance